-This is a no-brainer – and it’s true of every business in every industry – but the first steps to take when making a significant PropTech investment are to understand and know:
+It’s true of every business in every industry — the first step to take when making a significant investment is to collect as much information as you can.
+As a multifamily operator, here are some important things to take into consideration.

-Approximately 75 million millennials (those born between 1981 and 1996) now live in America, – more than any other age demographic.
+Approximately 75 million millennials now live in America, more than any other age demographic.
 They will be the largest group of renters for years to come.
-However, baby boomers (born between 1946 and 1964) remain the wealthiest generation – although not for long – and, as they continue to retire and move to big cities where more services are available to them, they still represent the fastest-growing group of renters.
+However, baby boomers remain the wealthiest generation.
+Plus, as they continue to retire and move to big cities where more services are available to them, they still represent the fastest-growing group of renters.

 Step 2: Get internal buy-in

-Further, trained and knowledgeable staff is essential to your project’s success.
+Further, trained and knowledgeable staff are essential to your project’s success.
 There is no substitute for technology preparedness.
-In a 2019 National Apartment Association article, property managers are urged to, among other things, provide upfront and ongoing training, and to make sure all staff understands why PropTech is essential.
+The National Apartment Association urges property managers are urged to provide upfront and ongoing training and make sure all staff understands why proptech is essential.

-One good practice is to cross-train your staff so that each individual knows explicitly what everybody else’s duties and responsibilities are and that, in a pinch, they can help manage breakdowns and other issues.
+One good practice is to cross-train your staff so that each individual knows explicitly what everybody else’s duties and responsibilities are.
+That way, they can help manage breakdowns and other issues should anything unexpected happen.
 And always emphasize that what helps your residents can also benefit your staff.

 Step 3: Develop your budget

-Installation costs for keyless locks.
-The installation of these locks can be tricky to calculate because there are many factors to consider, such as whether the locks are battery-powered or if they need wiring.
-If they are battery powered, then installation will be straightforward and you can budget anywhere between $75 and $150 per unit for the installation of each lock.
-If wiring is needed and it is a new development, you can expect the material and labor costs to be 3-to-5 times the hardware costs.
-If wiring is needed and it’s an existing building, you will need to get a few quotes because installation costs can depend heavily on the existing infrastructure and whether the installer can leverage it or has to build on top of it.
+- Installation costs for keyless locks.
+These costs can be tricky to calculate because there are many factors to consider, such as whether the locks are battery-powered or wired.
+If they are battery powered, then installation will be straightforward and you can budget anywhere between $75 and $150 per unit to install each lock.
+Should you be wiring a new development, you can expect the material and labor costs to be three to five times the hardware costs.
+If you need to run wire in an existing building, you will need to get a few quotes because installation costs depend heavily on the existing infrastructure and whether the installer can use it or has to start from scratch.

 - Ongoing maintenance costs for keyless locks have two components: hardware and software.
 The ongoing hardware costs are straightforward.
 Typically, you can expect 5% of the locks to fail every year.
-If you’d like, you can also calculate the electricity usage/batteries required, though, this cost is usually insignificant.
-What can be expensive, however, is having someone come out to replace the locks when they fail or to change the batteries.
-Ongoing software costs are set by the provider and easily determined once they tell you the amount.
-The only real concern is whether those updates are done remotely or on-premises.
-If they are done on-premises, this can significantly add to the ongoing maintenance costs.
+If you like, you can also calculate the electricity usage/batteries required, though this cost is usually insignificant.
+What can be expensive, however, is having someone come out to change the batteries or replace the locks when they fail.
+Ongoing software costs are set by the provider and are easily determined.
+The only real concern is choosing a provider that delivers those updates remotely or on-premises.
+On-premises updates can significantly add to ongoing maintenance costs.